Esmond Venner Keogh: Western Front

 In Australia he put in for a transfer to a combat unit, and was assigned to the 9th Machine Gun Company, part of the 3rd Division, which was being formed in Australia.
 He embarked from Melbourne on the on 16 August 1916, and arrived in the UK on 2 October 1916.
 He went to France on 2 November 1916, and went into the line on the Western Front.
 He was transferred to the 9th Field Ambulance, but rejoined the 9th Machine Gun Company on 7 June 1917 and participated in the Battle of Messines in June and the Battle of Broodseinde in October.

 He was promoted to the temporary rank of corporal on 7 October 1917, but relinquished the rank after being shot in the right hand in the Battle of Passchendaele five days later.
 He was evacuated to England on the hospital ship Jan Breyel and admitted to the 2/1st Southern General Hospital in Birmingham on 17 October.
 He was discharged on 15 November, and assigned to the 3rd Command Depot at Hurdcott.
 He joined the Overseas Training Brigade at Grantham on 24 November, and then the Machine Gun Training Brigade at Longbridge Deverill on 8 December.
 He was awarded the Military Medal, which was gazetted on 25 January 1918.

 Keogh embarked for France on 26 April 1918 and rejoined the 9th Machine Gun Company on 9 May.
 He was promoted to temporary sergeant on 13 May, which became permanent on 24 July.
 He participated in the Battle of Amiens in August and the Battle of Mont St Quentin in September.
 He was awarded the Distinguished Conduct Medal for an action with the 41st Battalion.
 His citation read:

 For conspicuous gallantry and devotion to duty.
 On the 29th September 1918 near Quennemont Farm, he took charge of a section whose officer had become a casualty, and moved the section forward with a battalion and got them into action under heavy artillery and machine gun fire, engaging parties of the enemy and preventing them bringing light machine guns into action against our infantry.
 Throughout he displayed great skill and leadership.

 On 22 February 1919 he was admitted to the 1st Australian General Hospital with Spanish flu.
-He was discharged on 28 February, and embarked for Australia on the troop ship HMAT Port Dennison on 25 March.
+He was discharged on 28 February, and embarked for Australia on the troop ship HMAT Port Denison on 25 March.
 He arrived back in Melbourne on 10 May, where his AIF appointment was terminated on 9 July.